satyadeep0987/ML_Practice/README.md

         python3 --version
         ```

-        If not, then download nad install it from below link:
+        If not, then download and install it from below link:

         [Python Download](https://www.python.org/downloads/)